 Your mom and dad taught you to flush the toilet, right?
-But who taught you to ”flush” your new refrigerator water filter after initial installation?
+But who taught you to flush your new refrigerator water filter after the initial installation?
 Chances are – no one did.

 What Does Flushing Mean?

-Flushing your filter simply means to run water through it several times before using the filter for consumption.
-No tools or equipment is needed to flush the filter, only a container to empty the water into.
+Flushing your filter simply means running water through it several times before using the filter for consumption.
+No tools or equipment are needed to flush the filter, only a container to empty the water into.

 Why Do You Need to Flush The Filter?